warlookq3/edx-documentation/en_us/edx_style_guide/source/templates/concept_template.rst

 {Optional Procedure}
 ******************************

-Before you {complete task, prerequisites if any}.
+Before you {complete task, list its prerequisites if any}.

 To {complete task}, follow these steps.